OddEcust/gpr-big-data/grp_in_R/GRP_in_R.md

 # go through all sample sizes while it runs out of memory
 # NOT RUN:
     ## loop will take some time while going through all sample sets
+    ## and as we are originally sampling, this loop should be executed multiple
+    ## times to increase accuracy of all metrics.
     for (i in sample_size){
         sample_rows <- sample(nrow(df_sarcos), size = i, replace = FALSE)
         x_sample <- df_sarcos[sample_rows,1:21]